patrickshiel/email-api/README.md

 mvn clean verify
 ```

-[TODO-3]: Implement Infrastructure As Code to autodeploy
+[TODO-3]: Implement Infrastructure As Code to auto-deploy application and resources
 - Create CloudFormation or other to automatically provision the necessary deployment resources.
 - Currently the deployment has been done manually